 Some actual bats- Greater Cave Bats, to be precise- in Throne of Thunder before the Tortos encounter have a raid-wide interrupt that must be interrupted, and you have to pull at least three at a time, among other mobs.
 The vampire bat adds on the boss also count, as they can replenish their own health if the person tanking them drops too low.

-Goddamned Boss: Several of them, typically ones that immobilize the raid at certain points or ones in which overleveled groups must take care not to break the encounter with their increased DPS (for example, it's easy to defeat Kalecgos, but if you defeat his dragon form before Sarthrovarr inside him, you will have to try again).
+Goddamned Boss: Several of them, typically ones that immobilize the raid at certain points or ones in which overleveled groups must take care not to break the encounter with their increased DPS (for example, before he was patched to make him solo-able, it was easy to defeat Kalecgos, but if you defeat his dragon form before Sarthrovarr inside him, you would have to try again).

 Growing the Beard: The game was infamous for its questing: while trying to avert completely depending on Level Grinding, it pretty much invented Twenty Bear Asses, leveling was filled with boring, irrelevant sidequests no one cares about.
 Now with Cataclysm update many locations were reshaped in such a way so each zone tells a story and most sidequests are directly tied into it.
 The game is becoming more and more convenient over the years too, with things such as Dungeon Finder that lets you forget about crying "LFG" for hours being drowned out by people selling things.

 You'd actually be very surprised how little people pay attention to it.

 Harsher in Hindsight: Jaina's Resolution, if you know what happens later, She goes on about how it's not right to force the Blood elves to renounce their loyalty to the horde, and merely days later, the Blood elves take her trust, and stab her in the back, taking the Divine Bell from Darnassus, and all only possible because Jaina trusted them.
 And it's because Garrosh has the bell, that Anduin nearly died.